dalideco/sahnoun-co/recruitment-app/README.md

 - POST /recruitment/recruits: Create a new recruit.
 - PUT /recruitment/recruits/{id}: Update an existing recruit.
 - DELETE /recruitment/recruits/{id}: Delete a recruit by ID.
+- POST /recruitment/preselectResume: Return a list of preselected applicants

 ## Contributing
 Contributions are welcome!
 Please follow the Contributing Guidelines.